Rewind-to-Delete: Certified Machine Unlearning for Nonconvex Functions: Introduction

-As observed in \cite{wublackboxdp}, ``white-box" differentially private algorithms, which require code changes at every training step to inject noise, are challenging to deploy in the real world due to additional development and runtime overhead incurred from implementing a nonstandard learning algorithm.
-Rather than adding noise at each iteration, \cite{wublackboxdp} and \cite{zhangDPijcai2017p548} propose only perturbing the output of vanilla stochastic gradient descent, an approach which is easier to integrate into realistic development pipelines.
-In similar fashion, our proposed black-box unlearning algorithm can be implemented without any special steps during learning with gradient descent, and we also mask the difference in algorithm outputs with noise at the end of training.
-The difference between our approach and \cite{wublackboxdp} \cite{zhangDPijcai2017p548}, however, is that our approach can accommodate the nonconvex case, leveraging model checkpointing to control the distance from the retraining trajectory.
+As observed in \cite{wublackboxdp}, ``white-box" DP algorithms, which require code changes to inject noise at every training step, require additional development and runtime overhead and are challenging to deploy in the real world.
+Rather than adding noise at each iteration, \cite{wublackboxdp} and \cite{zhangDPijcai2017p548} propose DP algorithms that only perturb the output after training, which is easier to integrate into standard development pipelines.
+In similar fashion, our proposed black-box unlearning algorithm can be implemented without any special steps during learning with gradient descent.
+We also do not inject noise at each iteration, and we only perturb at the end of training.
+The difference between our approach and \cite{wublackboxdp, zhangDPijcai2017p548}, however, is that our approach can accommodate the nonconvex case, leveraging model checkpointing to control the distance from the retraining trajectory.

-\paragraph{Certified unlearning.} The term ``machine unlearning" was first coined by \cite{caoOGMUL} to describe a deterministic data deletion algorithm, which has limited application to general optimization problems.
+\textbf{Certified unlearning.} The term ``machine unlearning" was first coined by \cite{caoOGMUL} to describe a deterministic data deletion algorithm, which has limited application to general optimization problems.
 In the following years, techniques have been developed for ``exact unlearning," which exactly removes the influence of data, and ``approximate unlearning," which yields a model that is approximately close to the retrained model with some determined precision \cite{xusurvey}.
 Our work focuses on the latter.
-Both \cite{ginartmakingAI} and \cite{Guo} propose a probabilistic notion of approximate unlearning, where the unlearning and retraining outputs must be close in distribution.
-Inspired by differential privacy, \cite{Guo} introduces the definition of certified $(\epsilon, \delta)$ unlearning that we use in this work.
-Like differentially private algorithms, certified unlearning algorithms typically require injected noise to the weights or objective function, which can degrade model performance.
-However, unlearning algorithms are also designed to reduce computation, leading to a three-way trade-off between privacy, utility, and complexity.
+Both \cite{ginartmakingAI} and \cite{Guo} introduce a probabilistic notion of approximate unlearning, where the unlearning and retraining outputs must be close in distribution.
+Inspired by differential privacy, \cite{Guo} introduces the definition of certified $(\epsilon, \delta)$ unlearning used in this work.
+Like DP algorithms, certified unlearning algorithms typically involve a combination of empirical risk minimization and noise injection to the weights or objective function, which can degrade model performance.
+Moreover, unlearning algorithms are also designed to reduce computation, leading to a three-way trade-off between privacy, utility, and complexity.